Quality Manual

 For the recommended steps and process in planning for PGR Progression Review, please consult the following:

-• Records of progress recorded in the required minimum number of regular supervisory meetings conducted regularly throughout the period of registered study, including information on: agreed research plans and milestones; progress made; any problems encountered and solutions proposed, and any other pertinent information.
+• Records of progress recorded in the required minimum number of regular supervisory meetings conducted regularly throughout the period of registered study, including information on: agreed research plans and milestones; progress made; any problems encountered and solutions proposed; and any other pertinent information.
 As these records form part of the formal assessment of PGR progression at Progression Review, they should contain a record of, for example, any extenuating circumstances, or any concerns about progress, or reasons for congratulation on success.
-Records of progress meetings should be available to all the team members, including PGR and all supervisors.
+Records of progress meetings should be available to all the team members, including the PGR and all supervisors.

 For more information about responsibilities of the supervisor, please consult the following: